chiselstrike/docs.chiselstrike.com/home/community.md

+---
+title: Community
+description: Communities for interacting with ChiselStrike staff and other enthusiasts
+keywords: [ChiselStrike, community, email, discord, github]
+---

 # Community

-Please don't hesitate to reach out to us usnig one of these channels.
+Please don't hesitate to reach out to us using one of these channels.

 ## Email